 There are so many things to consider when choosing your Australian mosquito repellent.

-I loved the very fine mist spray of the Perfect Potion Outdoor Body Spray as it sank in immediately, I liked how long the NoBites seemed to last so long on our big day out, I liked the zesty scent of the Lemon Myrtle products and its antibacterial and antiseptic qualities, I loved the handy little metal tin and the scent of the Urthly Organics Bug Off and I adored the wanderlightly Bug Balm for its sustainable packaging and how it felt to apply the balm to my skin.
+I loved the very fine mist spray of the Perfect Potion Outdoor Body Spray as it sank in immediately, I liked how long the NoBites seemed to last so long on our big day out, I liked the zesty scent and antibacterial and antiseptic qualities of the Lemon Myrtle products, I loved the handy little metal tin and the scent of the Urthly Organics Bug Off and I adored the wanderlightly Bug Balm for its sustainable packaging and how it felt to apply the balm to my skin.
 All of the products seemed to hold up on our trips out to the park – we did many tests where we sat at the picnic table with all of our arms out and watched the mozzies hovering around but not actually landing on the areas we’d applied the repellents.
 So I don’t think it’s fair to name one of them the BEST insect bug spray on the market.
 They all got a thumbs up from us!

-I can now say that I’m a convert and won’t be buying DEET products – I don’t like how they smell, I don’t like how sticky and heavy the lotions make my skin feel or how the smell of the aerosol sprays catch the back of my throat.
-After this test, even my hubby is now a convert too (and for me that is a huge win as I honestly didn’t think I’d turn him around!)
+I can now say that I’m a convert and won’t be buying DEET products – I don’t like how they smell, I don’t like how sticky and heavy the lotions make my skin feel or how the smell of the aerosol sprays catch the back of my throat even if I’m using it as an outdoor insect repellent – I never seem to be able to escape the smell.
+After this test, even my hubby is now a convert too (and for me that is a huge win as I honestly didn’t think I’d turn him around as he was such a fan of DEET insect repellents!)

-I hope this article has introduced you to some new brands of natural insect repellents and bug sprays that you hadn’t heard of before so you can go out and support some awesome, eco-friendly Australian brands.
+I hope this article about the best outdoor mosquito repellent Australia has to offer has introduced you to some new brands of natural insect repellents and bug sprays that you hadn’t heard of before so you can go out and support some awesome, eco-friendly Australian brands.

 If you enjoyed this post, please share it with your friends!